indykite/terraform-provider-indykite/README.md

 `tfplugindocs` GitHub workflow automatically re-generates the provider documentation once commit is pushed to `master`.
 It requires a PAT with the following permissions:
-- Read access to metadata
+- Read access to metadata.
-- Read and Write access to administration
+- Read and Write access to administration.
-- Read and Write access to code
+- Read and Write access to code.